Jerry Benningfield - NewsBreak

 Jerry Benningfield

-Jerry Benningfield, 72, of the Panther Community in Daviess County, passed away Thursday, Sept.
-23, 2021, at home with his family.
-Gerald Wayne Benningfield was born May 20, 1949, in Owensboro to the late Roy Lee and Lotus Hazelwood Benningfield, was married to the former Sharon Lynn Whittaker on March 27, 1971, and was better known as “Jerry” to both his family and friends.
+PANTHER — Jerry Benningfield, 72, of the Panther Community in Daviess County, Kentucky passed away Thursday, Sept.
+23, 2021 at home with his family.
+Gerald Wayne Benningfield was born May 20, 1949 in Owensboro to the late Roy Lee and Lotus Hazelwood Benningfield, was married to the former Sharon Lynn Whittaker March 27, 1971 and was better known as “Jerry” to both his family and friends.
 Jerry earlier worked at both Rock Hill Shooting Range and 81 Bait Shop.
-He enjoyed going on motorcycle rides, camping, fishing, playing putt-putt golf and spending time with both his family and friends.www.messenger-inquirer.com
+He enjoyed going on motorcycle rides, camping, fishing, playing putt-putt golf, and spending time with both his family and friends.
+In addition to his parents, Jerry was preceded in death by four brothers, Roy Lee, Don, Bob and Bill Benningfield.www.messenger-inquirer.com

 Comments / 0